Mairead Maguire: Nobel Prize decision and Peace People movement

 Referring to the decision to award Maguire and Betty Williams the 1976 Nobel Peace Prize, journalist Michael Binyon of The Times commented, "The Nobel committee has made controversial awards before.
 Some have appeared to reward hope rather than achievement."
 He described as sadly "negligible" the two women's contribution to bringing peace to Northern Ireland.

 Alex Maskey of Sinn Féin charged that at the time of the Troubles, the Peace People movement was hijacked by the British government and used to turn public opinion against Irish republicanism.
 "For me and others, the Peace People and their good intentions were quickly exploited and absorbed into British state policy," Maskey opined.

 Derek Brown, the Belfast correspondent for The Guardian, wrote that Maguire and Betty Williams were "both formidably articulate and, in the best possible sense, utterly naive."
 He described their call for an end to violence in response to the will of the people as an "awesomely impractical demand."

-In his extensive study of the Peace People movement, Rob Fairmichael found that the Peace People were seen by some as being "more anti-IRA than anti-UDA," i.e. less loyal to republican factions than to loyalist ones.
+In his extensive study of the Peace People movement, Rob Fairmichael found that the Peace People were seen by some as being "more anti-IRA than anti-UDA," i.e. more opposed to republican factions than to loyalist ones.
 Fairmichael also noted that "Betty Williams and Mairead Corrigan were beaten up numerous times and at times the leaders were threatened by a hostile crowd."
 Fairmichael noted, as examples of forms that some of the extreme negative reactions took.

 Prize money controversy

 While most Nobel Prize laureates keep their prize money, it is not uncommon for prize winners to donate prize money to scientific, cultural or humanitarian causes.
-Upon announcing their intention to keep their prize funds, Maguire and Williams were severely criticised.
+Maguire and Williams' decision to keep their prize funds created controversy in Northern Ireland.
 The move angered many people, including members of the Peace People, and fuelled unpleasant rumours about the two women.
 Rob Fairmichael writes of "gossip of fur coats" and concludes that the prize money controversy was perceived by the public, in the context of the Peace People's eventual decline, as specifically problematic.

-Jewish and Israeli reactions
+Israeli and Pro-Israeli reactions

 In the wake of the 2009 Gaza flotilla, Ben-Dror Yemini, a popular columnist for the Israeli daily Ma'ariv, wrote that Maguire was obsessed with Israel.
 "There is a lunatic coalition that does not concern itself with the slaughtered in Sri Lanka or with the oppressed Tibetans.
 They see only the struggle against the Israeli Satan."
 He further charged that Maguire chose to identify with a population that elected an openly antisemitic movement to lead it – one whose raison d'etre is the destruction of the Jewish state.

 Eliaz Luf, the deputy head of the Israeli foreign mission to Canada, has argued that Maguire's activism plays into the hands of Hamas and other terrorist organisations in Gaza.

 Michael Elterman, Chairman of the Canada-Israel Committee Pacific Region, warned that Maguire's actions, though probably well-intentioned, have promoted a hateful, antisemitic agenda.